Physicslibrary/ARKit-Stereoscope-67P/README.md

 Change view to "Top" and "Ortho".
 Zoom out.
 Select Rosetta and move its Y location to -1km.<br>

 Check dimensions, use "Grease Pencil", "Ruler/Protractor".<br>

+Next, create a texture map for the comet.<br>

+Select comet.
+Split another 3D View.
+One 3D view in "wireframe" and the other in "Rendered".
+In the wireframe view, "Add","Lamp", and "Sun".
+Adjust the rotation (keyboard r) of the sun lamp in the top, front, and right views to change the lighting of the comet in 3D Rendered View (position of sun lamp does not change lighting).<br>

+Change one of the views to "UV/Image Editor", create a new image named 67P.png, "OK".<br>

+With comet selected, go to Edit Mode, "Mesh", "UV Unwrap", "Smart UV Project", "OK".<br>

+Change the view to "Node Editor", "Add a new material", "Add" "Texture" "Image Texture", in "Image Texture" "Brow Image to be linked" to 67P.<br>

+Return the view to "UV/Image Editor", on the right, "Scene" "Bake" and press "Bake", save image as 67P.png after baking.<br>

+With comet selected, "Export OBJ" with options "Selection Only", "Apply Modifiers", "Include Edges", "Write Normals", "Include UVs, "Scale: 1.00".<br>

+With rosetta selected, "Export OBJ" with options "Selection Only", "Apply Modifiers", "Scale: 1.00".<br>